nazarkopelchak/ToDoPlus/README.md

 ## Requirements

 - Android studio installed on your machine.
-  - If you currently don't have Android Studio installed, you can get it [here](https://developer.android.com/studio)
+  - If you don't currently have Android Studio installed, you can download it [here](https://developer.android.com/studio).